ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 Go to the [GitHub website](https://github.com/) and create an account if you do not have one already.

 ### __Fork RobotathonESP32 Repository__
 Forking a repository creates a copy that you control on your GitHub account.
-Teams will use our RobotathonESP32 as the template.
+Teams will use our RobotathonESP32 repo as the template.

 {: .highlight}
 Note: only **one** person in each team has to fork the repository and invite their teammates to it on Github. **Everybody** that wants to code __including the person that forks__ has to clone the repo to their local computer storage!